About

 The Reinventing Quality Conference started in 1991, sponsored by the National Association of State Directors of Developmental Disabilities Services (NASDDDS) and the Research and Training Center on Community Living at the University of Minnesota's Institute on Community Integration (ICI).
 The first few conferences were held in Chicago, and then the meeting started to circulate around the country.
 In the fall of 1999, NASDDDS was awarded a three-year grant by the federal Administration on Intellectual and Developmental Disabilities to gather and disseminate "best practice" information on individualized, person-centered supports and related quality management activities.
 This "Reinventing Quality" project was carried out in collaboration with ICI and the Human Services Research Institute , a policy research firm specializing in mental health and developmental disabilities issues.

-Among the activities supported by this grant was the sponsorship of nationwide conferences to showcase best practices in person-centered supports from across the nation: the Reinventing Quality Conference.
-Although the project's funding ended in the fall of 2003, biennial conferences traditionally held in Baltimore, MD have continued under the direction of the original project collaborators.
-Additional national partners include the American Association on Intellectual and Developmental Disabilities (AAIDD), the American Network of Community Options and Resources (ANCOR), TASH , the Council on Quality and Leadership (CQL), and the National Leadership Consortium on Developmental Disabilities
+Among the activities supported by this grant was the sponsorship of nationwide conferences to showcase best practices in person-centered supports from across the nation: the Reinventing Quality (now Reimagining Quality) Conference.
+Although the project's funding ended in the fall of 2003, biennial conferences traditionally held in Baltimore, Maryland, have continued under the direction of the original project collaborators.
+Additional national partners include the American Association on Intellectual and Developmental Disabilities (AAIDD), the American Network of Community Options and Resources (ANCOR), TASH , the Council on Quality and Leadership (CQL), and the National Leadership Consortium on Developmental Disabilities .

 Moving Mountains Award